 The process of installing a new public water system for the community of Emerald in west-central Lancaster County stretches back for several years.
 After considerable effort, the system was completed and came online in 2010.
 In 2011, NDEE completed delineation of the wellhead protection area boundary for the new wellfield, and in 2013 LPSNRD arranged a sampling agreement for it.
 Figure 30 shows the locations of Emerald's wells but NRD personnel were unable to sample them in 2019.
 Note that the wells in the eastern portion of the CWSPA are backup wells and are not typically sampled in a given year.
 Also the sample results for 2016-2018 indicate that the Phase II trigger has been exceeded for Emerald.
 In 2018, the District initiated a Phase II verification study to determine if the Emerald CWSPA should be delineated as a Phase II GWMA.
-Shallow soil sampling was completed in 2018; deep soil sampling and installation of one monitoring well were completed in 2019.
+Shallow soil sampling was completed in 2019.
 LPSNRD anticipates that two additional monitoring wells will be installed in 2020, and a recommendation on delineation of a Phase II area will be reached.